-We have calculated the spin and pseudospin excitation spectra and the temperature dependence of the uniform spin susceptibility of the coupled spin-pseudospin Hamiltonian for the anisotropic Hubbard ladder at guarter filling by using the QMC method.
+We have calculated the spin and pseudospin excitation spectra and the temperature dependence of the uniform spin susceptibility of the coupled spin-pseudospin Hamiltonian by using the QMC method.
 We have also calculated the temperature dependence of the specific heat of the model by the finite-temperature DMRG method.
-We have first shown that, when the pseudospin quantum fluctuation is large $(g \gtrsim 1)$, the dispersion relation of the spin exitation spectra of our model at low temperatures agrees well with that of the 1D antiferromagnetic Heisenberg model with the renormalized effective exchange coupling constant $J{\text{eff}} = 0.6J_2$ that is independent of the energy scale of the pseudospin system J_1 .
+We have first shown that, when the pseudospin quantum fluctuation is large $(g \gtrsim 1)$, the dispersion relation of the spin exitation spectra of our model at low temperatures agrees well with that of the 1D antiferromagnetic Heisenberg model with the renormalized effective exchange coupling constant $J{\rm eff}=0.6J_2$ that is independent of the energy scale of the pseudospin system J_1 .
 Here, the spin excitation spectra is well inside the charge gap, and thus the spin degrees of freedom are separated from the charge degrees of freedom.
 We then have shown that the temperature dependence of the uniform spin susceptibility of our model is well described again by the 1D antiferromagnetic Heisenberg model with the same effective exchange coupling constant $J{\text{eff}} = 0.6J_2$.
-This description is valid up to the crossover temperature T^ that is related to the pseudospin excitations of the system and roughly scales with J_2 unless the quantum fluctuation of the pseudospins is small ($g \lesssim 1$).
-We have also shown the appearence of the two-peak structure in the temperature dependence of the specific heat and have confirmed the presence of the low-energy magnetic energy scale.
+This description is valid up to the crossover temperature T^ that is related to the pseudospin excitations of the system and roughly scales with J_2 unless the quantum fluctuation of the pseudospins is small $(g \leq 1)$.
+We have shown the appearence of the two-peak structure in the temperature dependence of the specific heat and have confirmed the presence of the low-energy magnetic energy scale.
 We have thus demonstrated the validity of the effective Heisenberg-model description of the coupled spin-pseudospin model for the quarter-filled ladders.
-Then, it follows that the coupling between the spin and pseudospin degrees of freedom, which occurs at $g \lesssim 1$, leads to the anomalous spin and charge dynamics of the system where the spin excitations deviate largely from the effective Heisenberg-model description.
+It then follows that the coupling between the spin and pseudospin degrees of freedom, which occurs at $g \leq 1$, leads to the anomalous spin and charge dynamics of the system.